jamescrosswell/PerfUnits3283/README.md

 This repository contains:
 1. `create-events.sh` - a bash script that creates valid envelopes in the `./envelopes` directory
-2. `send-event.sh` - a bash script that will send one of the envelopes using the `sentry-cli`.
+2. `send-event.sh` - a bash script that will send one of the envelopes using cURL.

 ## Pre-requisites